This site sponsored by

 As already stated, I doubt very much that it was simply coincidence that Robert Malet had a monopoly on the water mills.
 Milling grain by hand is simply too laborious.
 Yet the cost of building a water mill and adjusting the watercourse accordingly was seriously expensive.
 So 'centralising' milling at a small number of mills made sense.

 It is not any coincidence that the Old English word for 'lord' was hlaford which is a contraction of hlaf ward or 'loaf ward(en)'.
 From the perspective of villagers, Anglo-Saxon lords really did 'give us this day our daily bread' as they maintained granaries to mitigate against famine if weather or pests reduced grain yields.

-Old English translations of the Bible used hlaford to translate the word kyrios (Greek for 'lord' or 'master'; frequently used to refer to Christ).
+Old English translations of the Bible used hlaford to translate the Greek kyrios and Latin dominus ('lord' or 'master'; frequently used to refer to Christ).
 This was especially apt as the transubstantiation of bread into the body of Christ is the purpose of the Eucharist rite.
-Hlaford evolved into modern English 'lord', although the associations with bread have been lost.
+Hlaford evolved into two modern English words:- 'lord' and 'loaf', although the associations of lords with bread have been lost.

 Quite reasonably the mills in and around Barrowby were already in existence before Godwin held most of the lands in the mid-eleventh century, although substantial repairs would no doubt be needed every decade or so.

 As all the watercourses available are comparatively small then it must have made sense to have at least seven to call upon.
 The value of the mills given above indicate that the watercourses associated with Sedgebrook were the most suitable (there are two north-flowing streams, one passing near the manor and the other through the site of Newbro abbey) while those at Casthorpe maybe only operated intermittently when the water flow was sufficient.